 Children as Part of the Family Unit

 Your children today might be treated as equals within your family, although you provide limits and structure.
 Family meetings are more common today, as you come together to solve problems and avert family crises.
 Younger family members are able to voice an opinion, which can be bothersome to the older generation.
-Grandparents may still hold on to the belief you should simply follow the instructions given and not question why or how.
+Grandparents may still hold on to the belief that kids should simply follow the instructions given and not question why or how.
 Familial conflicts can arise when a younger family member challenges an elder's opinion or directive.

 The Technology Gap

 Cell phones.
 Smartphones.
 Computers.
 Today's generation lives and breathes technology.
 Your child's toys are likely to even be electronic in nature, such as computer games to teach letters and numbers.
-The older generation of America grew up in a time when handwritten letters meant something and texting was a foreign word.
-Grandparents are usually going to be upset if your children are texting at the dinner table or checking their Smartphone email during a movie or family reunion.
+The older generation of America grew up in a time when handwritten letters meant something and texting was unheard of.
+Grandparents are usually going to be upset if your children are texting at the dinner table or checking their smartphone email during a movie or family reunion.
 This is seen as disrespectful to others in the room.
 Older Americans do not understand the social networking phenomenon and many are disturbed by the lack of privacy with which the younger generation lives.
 Privacy seems to no longer have significant meaning for today's children and even adults.